APA Citation Format

 There are many standard citation formats.
 Use the form recommended by the instructor of each class.
 However, humanities courses usually are asked to style according to MLA (Modern Language Association) guidelines.
 Students in science and research fields, meanwhile, are often encouraged to follow the APA (American Psychological Association) guidelines.
 In college, the primary reason for using a standardized reference format like the MLA or APA is so that professional peers, researchers, professors, and other academic readers can easily understand the syntax and easily check the citations.

-General Rules of Citation
+General Rules of the References page (APA style)

 - It must provide full publication information so that others will easily be able to locate the same sources.